telerik/blazor-docs/components/window/position.md

 * [`ContainmentSelector` parameter](#containmentselector)
 * [`Top` and `Left` parameters](#top-and-left)

 The Window renders [in the root of the application]({%slug window-overview%}#important-notes) or in its [containment element](#containmentselector).
-If the app is using special CSS positioning, margins or other offsets on the Window ancestors, these CSS styles may [affect the position of the Window]({%slug troubleshooting-general-issues%}#wrong-popup-position).
+If the app is using special CSS positioning, margins, or other offsets on the Window ancestors, these CSS styles may [affect the position of the Window]({%slug troubleshooting-general-issues%}#wrong-popup-position).

 ## Centered